iwasrobbed/Objective-C-CheatSheet/README.md

 strong | This is the default and is required when the attribute is a pointer to an object.
 The automatically generated setter will retain (i.e. increment the retain count of) the object and keep the object alive until released. readonly | This only generates a getter method so it won't allow the property to be changed via the setter method. readwrite | This is the default and generates both a setter and a getter for the property.
-Often times, a `readonly` property will be publicly defined and then a `readwrite` for the same property name will be privately redefined to allow mutation of the property value within that class only. atomic | This is the default and means that any access operation is guaranteed to be uninterrupted by antoher thread and is typically slower in performance to use. nonatomic | This is used to provide quicker (but thus interruptable) access operations and is typically faster in performance to use. getter=method | Used to specify a different name for the property's getter method.
+Often times, a `readonly` property will be publicly defined and then a `readwrite` for the same property name will be privately redefined to allow mutation of the property value within that class only. atomic | This is the default and means that any access operation is guaranteed to be uninterrupted by another thread and is typically slower in performance to use. nonatomic | This is used to provide quicker (but thus interruptable) access operations. getter=method | Used to specify a different name for the property's getter method.
 This is typically done for boolean properties (e.g. `getter=isFinished`) setter=method | Used to specify a different name for the property's setter method. (e.g. `setter=setProjectAsFinished`)